 Engaging in healthy lifestyle habits optimize thyroid function.
 However, if you suspect your levels may still be low, It’s a good idea to get them checked because of the impact they have on metabolic rate.

 Cortisol Is The Stress Hormone

 Stressful lifestyles lead to chronically elevated cortisol levels, leading to mid-section weight gain, and impeded fat loss.
 Cortisol is a glucocorticoid steroid hormone secreted by the adrenal glands in response to stress, and is vital for optimal physiology.
 High cortisol is implicated in long-term health problems, such as, hormonal imbalances, anxiety, fatigue, osteoporosis, infertility, and increased cardiovascular risk.

 Finding ways to manage stress through mindfulness, meditation, deep breathing, adequate sleep, appropriate exercise, and a nourishing diet will help to balance this stress hormone.

 Managing your blood sugar levels, and lowering inflammation lead to healthier cortisol levels – as does an anti-inflammatory diet with an emphasis on low-glycemic foods.
-Minerals, antioxidants, adequate fiber intake, and probiotic-rich foods all affect cortisol levels favorably.
+Minerals, antioxidants, adequate fiber intake, and probiotic-rich foods all favorably affect cortisol levels.
 Magnesium and B-vitamin supplementation are also helpful.
 Progesterone can even out the negative effects of imbalanced cortisol.